capotej/theman/README.markdown

        end

 It looks like a regular ruby class, except towards the bottom we have a line were we specify when and what to run.
 For all the possible commands take a look at workers/example_worker.rb

+Note: make sure your when/what line is at the *bottom* of your class